6 Belief in the Manifestation of God

 From the pattern of nineteen, we now turn to the Glory that fulfills it.

-Bahá’u’lláh is the most recent of these Manifestations of God who has brought forth Revelation as their divinely ordained mission.
-Belief in Bahá’u’lláh is belief in all the prior Manifestations of God, belief their words and causes were true, but also belief that the prior Manifestation’s teachings are now superseded by Bahá’u’lláh’s revelation.
-It is the dawn of a new day with a new command, which will serve us until the dawn of the next day with a next Manifestation.
+Bahá’u’lláh is the most recent of these Manifestations of God who has brought forth Revelation as His divinely ordained mission.
+Belief in Bahá’u’lláh is belief in all the prior Manifestations of God, belief that their words and causes were true, but also belief that the prior Manifestations’ teachings are now superseded by Bahá’u’lláh’s revelation.
+It is the dawn of a new day with a new command, which will serve us until the dawn of the next day with the next Manifestation.

 In Bahá’u’lláh’s writings, some Manifestations are referred to by certain titles.
-For example, Jesus is often referred to as the Spirit5 and Muhammad as the Messenger of God.6 In the Bayán, the Báb had said everything in the Bayán is for He Whom God Shall Make Manifest (HWGSMM), a title used at least 240 times in the Bayán.
+For example, Jesus is often referred to as the Spirit7 and Muhammad as the Messenger of God.8 In the Bayán, the Báb had said everything in the Bayán is for He Whom God Shall Make Manifest (HWGSMM), a title used at least 240 times in the Bayán.
 Bahá’u’lláh refers to this title in the Kitáb-i-Aqdas #137.
 This helps signal to the Bábí community the station Bahá’u’lláh is claiming.
-HWGSMM was said to be one to complete the Bayán.7 The Kitáb-i-Aqdas serves as the completion of the Bayán, with some laws abrogated and some laws confirmed.
+HWGSMM was said to be one to complete the Bayán.9 The revelation of Baha’u’llah is the Mother of the Bayán,10 serving as its completion,11 with some laws abrogated and some laws confirmed.
 As we go through this book, we will sometimes refer to these changes or instances where a command from the Bayán might still apply.
-Understand though, that while the Kitáb-i-Aqdas also refers to the Báb as Bahá’u’lláh’s Herald,8 the Báb was completely a Manifestation of God.
-Bahá’u’lláh is also a Herald for a future Manifestation of God who will come no earlier than 2873AD (1029 Badíʿ Calendar).9
+Understand, though, that while the Kitáb-i-Aqdas also refers to the Báb as Bahá’u’lláh’s Herald,12 the Báb was completely a Manifestation of God.
+Bahá’u’lláh is also a Herald for a future Manifestation of God who will come no earlier than 1029 BE (2872–2873 CE).13

-Bahá’u’lláh was often referred to as the Greatest Name.10 The Greatest Name is reference to various Muslim traditions.
+Bahá’u’lláh was often referred to as the Greatest Name.14 The Greatest Name is a reference to various Muslim traditions.
 In one way, God can elevate any of His names to be the greatest, as ultimately all names come from the word “One”.
-In this dispensation, the Greatest Name is Baha, which means Glory.
+In this dispensation, the Greatest Name is Bahá’, which means Glory.
 Much like how Jesus was given the name Son, these names are used to demonstrate a primary purpose in the mission of the Manifestation.
-The Gospel of John says the Gospel exists so all may become sons of God, so thus Jesus’s mission was to teach Sonship of God the Father.
-Simultaneously, Krishna means all-attractive and His mission was to demonstrate what true devotion to God and knowledge of the true Self, which are all manifestations of Beauty and Love.
-The purpose of Bahá’u’lláh’s mission then, is for our souls to embody and believe in the quality of Glory.
-The revelation is to demonstrate in every way the exaltation of God, His Majesty over all, and only He is the Infallible.
+The Gospel of John says the Gospel exists so all may become sons of God, so thus Jesus’s mission was to teach the Sonship of God the Father.
+Simultaneously, Krishna means all-attractive, and His mission was to demonstrate true devotion to God and knowledge of the true Self, which are all manifestations of Beauty and Love.
+The purpose of Bahá’u’lláh’s mission, then, is for our souls to embody and believe in the quality of Glory.
+The revelation is to demonstrate in every way the exaltation of God, His Majesty over all, and that only He is the Infallible.
 It is also our purpose to reflect this Glory to the best of our abilities, which helps make the world around us more beautiful, more magnificent, and more illustrious.
-This purpose teaches us we all deserve these attributes and are also able to manifest them, if we so believe.
-This Glory reigns supreme over all the worlds.11
+This purpose teaches us that we all deserve these attributes and are also able to manifest them, if we so believe.
+This Glory reigns supreme over all the worlds.15

 The Kitáb-i-Aqdas does not go too deeply into the biography of Bahá’u’lláh, which may matter to some.
 Belief in Bahá’u’lláh as the Manifestation of God does not require knowledge of the biography, but there are some aspects about Him which are mentioned.
-The Book says He is unlettered,12 saying “I have not entered schools, nor have I studied scholarly works.”
-Despite this, He is unmatched in the fields of mystical insight and knowledge and none can keep up with Him in the course of wisdom and expression.13 He Himself had entered various Schools of God.14 Bahá’u’lláh first had His epiphany of station while within the prison called the Black Pit of Tehran in the year 1852 (8 BE).
+The Book says He is unlettered,16 saying “I have not entered schools, nor have I studied scholarly works.”
+Despite this, He is unmatched in the fields of mystical insight and knowledge, and none can keep up with Him in the course of wisdom and expression.17 He Himself had entered various Schools of God.18 Bahá’u’lláh first had His epiphany of station while within the prison called the Black Pit of Ṭihrán in the year 8 BE (1852 CE).
 He says this in the Súríy-i-Haykal:

 So when I saw myself at the pole of affliction, I heard the most beautiful, the sweetest voice above my head.
 When I turned, I saw a maiden, the mention of my Lord’s name suspended in the air, aligned with the sun’s head, and I saw her rejoicing in herself.
 As if the embroidery of pleasure appears from her face and the light of mercy declares from her cheek.
 She was speaking between the heavens and the earth with a call that attracts hearts and minds and gives all my limbs, both outward and inward, the good news that my soul was rejoiced with, and honored servants rejoiced from it.

-In Baghdad, He revealed His mission during the festival of Ridván in 1863 (19 BE), “when We manifested to those in existence with Our most beautiful names and highest attributes.”15 This mission began 19 years after the Báb began His ministry in May 1844 (0 BE).
-It continued until His passing in 1892 in ’Akká, 19 years after Bahá’u’lláh revealed the Kitáb-i-Aqdas.
-The 10 year period from 1863 to 1873 was much like a pivot period, where the Bayán was still the Command of God, but Bahá’u’lláh was declaring His mission and station to believers of the Báb and prior Manifestations, to leaders in Asia and Europe.
-The Command emerged through writings such as the Súríy-i-Haykal (The Súrah of the Temple) which addresses four monarchs and the Pope, and the Súríy-i-Mulúk (addressing Kings in general).
-The Bayán, which was an incomplete paradise and like a Gate, was to be passed through over one period of 19 years (1 Vahid), and Bahá’u’lláh was to live for one Vahid of the Kitáb-i-Aqdas.
+In Baghdád, He revealed His mission during the festival of Riḍván in 19 BE (1863 CE), “when We manifested to those in existence with Our most beautiful names and highest attributes.”19 This mission began 19 years after the Báb began His ministry in 0 BE (May 1844 CE).
+It continued until His passing in 48 BE (1892 CE) in ’Akká, 19 years after Bahá’u’lláh revealed the Kitáb-i-Aqdas.
+The 10-year period from 19 BE to 29 BE (1863–1873 CE) was much like a pivot period, where the Bayán was still the Command of God, but Bahá’u’lláh was declaring His mission and station to believers of the Báb and prior Manifestations, as well as to leaders in Asia and Europe.
+The Command emerged through writings such as the Súríy-i-Haykal (The Súrah of the Temple), which addresses four monarchs and the Pope, and the Súríy-i-Mulúk (addressing Kings in general).
+The Bayán, which was an incomplete paradise and like a Gate, was to be passed through over one period of 19 years (1 Váḥid), and Bahá’u’lláh was to live for one Váḥid of the Kitáb-i-Aqdas.
 This was no mere coincidence.
-The Vahid is the design of this new post Adam cycle.
+The Váḥid is the design of this new post-Adam cycle.

-By 1873, both Baghdad and ’Akká were part of the Ottoman Empire.
-While in ’Akká, Bahá’u’lláh was in the Most Great Prison, where the Kitáb-i-Aqdas itself was revealed.16 Despite being a prisoner of the Persian and Ottoman Empires for most of this 40 year period as a Manifestation of God, He says His love is able to burn away veils17 which inhibit one’s ability to fully believe in God.
+By 29 BE (1873 CE), both Baghdád and ’Akká were part of the Ottoman Empire.
+While in ’Akká, Bahá’u’lláh was in the Most Great Prison, where the Kitáb-i-Aqdas itself was revealed.20 Despite being a prisoner of the Persian and Ottoman Empires for most of this 40-year period as a Manifestation of God, He says His love is able to burn away veils21 which inhibit one’s ability to fully believe in God.
 This love and imprisonment serves one major purpose.

-You will see the rest of this book outlines how the Kitáb-i-Aqdas fulfills this mission through the commands and revelation of Glory.
+You will see throughout the rest of this book that the Kitáb-i-Aqdas fulfills this mission through the commands and revelation of Glory.
 Every law, counsel, exhortation, and theological ruling should be considered from the perspective of this mission, the mission born of the love from God for all of us.

 Reflection: When you think of liberation, do you imagine escape from a place, or the awakening of a capacity you forgot you had?